alleyinteractive/publishing-checklist/readme.txt

 == Screenshots ==

-1. Checklist summaries will be displayed within a column on the Manage post screen. manage.gif
+1. Checklist summaries will be displayed within a column on the Manage post screen. screenshot-1.gif

-2. Checklists will also be displayed within the Publish metabox on the Edit screen. edit.png
+2. Checklists will also be displayed within the Publish metabox on the Edit screen. screenshot-2.png

 == Changelog ==